SysKitTeam/docs-bp/updates/servers/sharepoint-server-upgrade-required.md

 All components in a SharePoint environment should be on the same patch level to provide maximum compatibility, stability, and supportability.
 The patching occurs in two steps: installing SharePoint bits and running Product Configuration Wizard.
 ## Solution
 Check all SharePoint servers in the environment.
-To verify installed SharePoint Server updates, start Control Panel, go to Programs > Programs and Features and click View installed updates.
+To verify installed SharePoint Server updates, start **Control Panel**, go to **Programs** > **Programs and Features** and click **View installed updates**.
 Note that the Control Panel will only show installed binaries.
 Installing SharePoint binaries is only one part of the patching process.
-To verify the upgrade status of the SharePoint Farm and servers in the farm, open the Central Administration, and in the Upgrade and Migration section, click Check upgrade status.
+To verify the upgrade status of the SharePoint Farm and servers in the farm, open the **Central Administration**, and in the **Upgrade and Migration** section, click **Check upgrade status**.

 This page will provide information about the servers needing upgrades.
 Run SharePoint Product Configuration Wizard on the identified servers to complete the patching process.
 ## Additional information
 Additional information can be found in the following TechNet articles:
 * [SharePoint Foundation 2010 and SharePoint Server 2010: Install a software update (SharePoint Foundation 2010)](https://technet.microsoft.com/en-us/library/ff806325(v=office.14).aspx)